django/djangoproject.com/README.rst

     tox

-Behind the scenes, this will run the usual ``python -m manage test`` management command with a preset list of apps that we want to test as well as `flake8 <https://flake8.readthedocs.io/>`_ for code quality checks.
+Behind the scenes, this will run the usual ``python -m manage test`` management command with a preset list of apps that we want to test.
 We collect test coverage data as part of that tox run, to show the result simply run::